unahouExosite/docs/coap/README.md

 ##Multiple Read and Write

+**Note: This api will be changing in a backwards-incompatible way in an upcoming release.
+We do not recommend using it.**

 Read the most recent value from the given dataports and write a value to the given dataports with the given value.
 The server will look in the first uri query option for the CIK.

 ```